Bombardier Challenger 850

 The Challenger 850 is the updated version of the Challenger 800, based on the 50-seat Bombardier CRJ200 LR.
-It is considered, by any definition, the largest super-midsize business jet built by Bombardier Aerospace.
+It is considered, by any definition, the largest super-large business jet built by Bombardier Aerospace.
 Produced from 2006 to 2012, the business jet, which has the appearance of a passenger aircraft, has a long private jet with a transcontinental range and an impressive cruising speed of up to 850 km/h.
 Starting as early as 1996, the aircraft was marketed as the Challenger SE (Special Edition) and then renamed the Challenger 850 in 2006.
 Production ended in 2012 after 71 deliveries.

-The large jet is based on the same airframe as the CRJ200, but is equipped with interiors for 27, 32 or 50 passengers in commuter configuration or for 14 to 16 passengers in executive configuration.
+This Super Large Jet is based on the same airframe as the CRJ200, but is equipped with interiors for 27, 32 or 50 passengers in commuter configuration or for 14 to 16 passengers in executive configuration.

 Bombardier Challenger 850 landing in Vnukovo airport